-- a The following motions may be moved at a meeting without written notice to the Proper Officer: - i. to correct an inaccuracy in the draft minutes of a meeting; - ii. to move to a vote; - iii. to defer consideration of a motion; - iv. to refer a motion to a particular committee or sub-committee; - v. to appoint a person to preside at a meeting;

-- vi. to change the order of business on the agenda; - vii. to proceed to the next business on the agenda; - viii. to temporarily revoke a dispensation; - ix. to require a written report; - x. to appoint a committee, sub-committee or working group and their members; - xi. to extend the time limits for speaking; - xii. to exclude the press and public from a meeting in respect of confidential or other information which is prejudicial to the public interest; - xiii. to not hear further from a councillor or a member of the public; - xiv. to exclude a councillor or member of the public for disorderly conduct; - xv. to temporarily suspend the meeting; - xvi. to suspend a particular standing order (unless it reflects mandatory statutory or legal requirements); - xvii. to adjourn the meeting; or - xviii. to close the meeting.
+- a The following motions may be moved at a meeting without written notice to the Proper Officer: - i. to correct an inaccuracy in the draft minutes of a meeting; - ii. to move to a vote; - iii. to defer consideration of a motion; - iv. to refer a motion to a particular committee or sub-committee; - v. to appoint a person to preside at a meeting; - vi. to change the order of business on the agenda; - vii. to proceed to the next business on the agenda; - viii. to require a written report; - ix. to appoint a committee or sub-committee and their members; - x. to extend the time limits for speaking; - xi. to exclude the press and public from a meeting in respect of confidential or other information which is prejudicial to the public interest; - xii. to not hear further from a councillor or a member of the public; - xiii. to exclude a councillor or member of the public for disorderly conduct; - xiv. to temporarily suspend the meeting; - xv. to suspend a particular standing order (unless it reflects mandatory statutory or legal requirements); - xvi. to adjourn the meeting; or - xvii. to close the meeting.